RevitalYedidi/Wireless-Intercom/README.md

 Wireless building intercom system by web application development, which will be an alternative to intercom systems installed on the doors of the building today and does not need a physical connection for every tenant.
 In addition, for existing buildings the way to install the app will be easily possible without any infrastructure changes and high financial cost.

+Backend: C# on ASP .NET and SQL
+Frontend: HTML, CSS , JavaScript, Bootstrap library

+System Installation Instructions:

+The app needs to be downloaded and installed on your computer / laptop.
+After installation, click the icon to start the system.

 The door will be opened by:

 - Direct opening through the main pedestal to be installed near the door, from the outside of the building, to occupants with access codes.